equinor/pyscal/_sources/introduction.rst.txt

 curves for Eclipse, Flow (OPM) and Nexus.
 Curves are parametrized using Corey or LET.

-SCAL recommendations are curve sets consisting of "low", "base" and "high curves, each parametrized individually.
+SCAL recommendations are curve sets consisting of "low", "base" and "high" curves, each parametrized individually.
 Pyscal has support for interpolating between such enveloping curves.

-Pyscal can be used both for sensitivy tests on relative permeability parameters, and for sensitivity tests of a SCAL recommendation.
-For history matching, matching interpolation parameters in a SCAL recommendation is recommended.
+Pyscal can be used both for sensitivity tests on relative permeability parameters, and for sensitivity tests of a SCAL recommendation.
+For history matching, matching interpolation parameters in a SCAL recommendation is the recommended practice.

 Relative permeability data can also be parsed from tabulated data and then used for interpolation.